iremmkarahan/DoneFlowApp/README.md

 - **Authentication**
   - Secure sign-up and sign-in with Firebase Authentication.
 - **Task Management**
-  - Create to-do items with titles and optional descriptions.
+  - Create to-do items with titles.
   - Assign exact deadlines (**date, hour, and minute**) via a built-in calendar and time picker.
   - Mark tasks as completed.
-  - Delete tasks with a single action.
+  - Delete tasks when they are no longer needed.
 - **Cloud Integration**
   - Real-time synchronization with Firebase Firestore.
   - Persistent data accessible across devices.